Feed Your Fish Sparingly!

 chemical media once a month, because as it becomes exhausted and saturated, it may leach the bad stuff back into your aquarium.

 Choose Your Weapons

 Algae on glass or acrylic has no chance against convenient scrapers like the Mag-Float, or the Kent Marine Pro-Scraper II.
 What do you have under your aquarium cabinet?

 plants in your aquarium, the less chance algae has of taking over.
 Plants compete directly with algae for light and nutrients, and most often win if given proper conditions.
 For marine aquariums, consider beneficial macro algae such as Chaetomorpha placed within a connected refugium or sump filter.

 Stock with Algae-Hungry Inhabitants

 Put some fish in your community to work on cleanup duty.
-While many algae-eating Plecos grow far too large for small aquariums, the Dwarf is just the right size.
+While many algae-eating Plecos grow far too large for small aquariums, the Dwarf Otocinclus Catfish is just the right size.
 This hardy worker seems endlessly busy, seeking out any plant or structure with a hint of algae.
 Another small catfish, the Cory Cat, patrols the bottom of your aquarium, vacuuming up excess fish food before it can rot and turn into dangerous ammonia and nitrite.
-For marine aquariums, consider a Reef Claner Pack.
+For marine aquariums, consider a Reef Cleaner Pack.
 These convenient packages provide a natural and effective solution for marine hobbyists.